 - Building the actual site.
 Once you select a web hosting service to host your site, you can choose from many web-builder options.
 Some hosting services provide their own web-builder tools, or you can outsource the job.
 In short, you can take the time to create your own website, or you can hire someone to do that for you.
 The choice depends upon the balance between time and money you wish to devote to the project.

 - Optimize for mobile.
-Even though we all know that the large majority of people surf the Internet on their mobile devices (phones and tablets), only about 33% of law firm websites are optimized for mobile devices.
+Even though we all know that the large majority of people surf the Internet on their mobile devices.
+Only about 33% of law firm websites are optimized for mobile devices.
 As you develop your website, be sure that it is optimized to look attractive on mobile devices.

 - Don’t Forget Email Marketing.
-A 2016 McKinsey report indicates that email marketing has an impressive ROI, with a return of $44 for every $1 invested.
+A 2016 McKinsey report indicates that email marketing has an impressive ROI and return of $44 for every $1 invested.
 So, building and maintaining a large email address database is an important digital marketing component.

 A Final Word – Getting Help For Your Small Law Firm